 I read (and believe it is true) that a pure dry dog food diet is not healthy (there is an enlightening TED talk about that) so I mix in veggies (which I must grate because they don't like them) and meat for both of their meals (which they get after their walks).
 They are very good about sitting before they receive their bowls and I trained them not to be bothered AT ALL if their bowls are touched or moved while they eat.

 They are very affectionate with people they know and great with children.
 Tigger, for some reason, started threatening people (especially men) who come in the yard and must sometimes be restrained (though other times he just needs to sniff and receive a pat and he is fine), but Anubis is o.k. if Tigger is put in the house or restrained.
 Sometime after my last girl dog died in March 2017 they, especially Tigger, also became aggressive with other dogs that he doesn't know.
 I don't know if she was a calming influence or what, but I was very disappointed and am still working on changing him back to his always friendly self.
 Again, Anubis, by himself, is o.k. and just sniffs and/or tries to make friends, but when he is with Tigger, despite being older he follows his lead.

 They are both VERY intelligent and I would love to be able to teach them to play frisbee.
 I wish those obstacle course training/dock diving events that they have in the U.S. and Europe were available where we live as I am sure they would love it....They can be left alone all day (though not every day) after their morning walk if you would like to go into Caravelas (by bus or bike) or visit other beaches (with lovely clear water) in nearby towns by bus.

-There are a few garden plants that will need to be watered and a few weeds to pull. + More info
+There are a few garden plants that will need to be watered. + More info

 September 2018 | Mark